mlfoundations/evalchemy/README.md

 This is a placeholder repository, copied over from DCLM.
 This will be finetuned (ha) in the future.

 ## Reannotating Datasets
+More about how to use the reannotation tools in [dcft/dataset/README.md](dcft/dataset/README.md)

 The datasets available can be found in [dcft/dataset/hf](dcft/dataset/hf)
 ```python
 python dcft/dataset/reannotate.py --annotator gpt-4o-2024-08-06 --dataset (path-to-hf-dataset)